incorrect handling of angle bending leads to errors for obtuse angles and crashes for angles of 180

 Clipping, as in AMBER, doesn't seem like the optimal solution, though it at least avoids the problem of feeding acos() an argument outside of its defined domain.

-#8 Updated by David Mobley almost 13 years ago
+#8 Updated by David Mobley about 13 years ago

 Erik, I worried about that too.
 What I can say at this point is it seems more than a couple orders of magnitude better in double precision, in that before it was crashing reliably in single precision within a few hundred ps and so far I've run ~30 5 ns simulations in double precision with no crashes.

 My intuition is that you are correct and this is not really a fix, but would simply make the problem a lot more rare.
 Maybe rare enough, though (it seems to be making it rare enough for my purposes).

 As John points out, clipping is also less than ideal, though.

 My suggestion is to either: